ubc-library-rc/intro-git/content/05_collab_on_github.md

 ~~~
 $ git push origin main
 ~~~
+{: .shell-input}

 Note that this time we didn't have to create a remote called `origin`: Git uses this name by default when we clone a repository.
 (This is why `origin` was a sensible choice for a nickname earlier when we were setting up remotes by hand.)

-Take another look to the Owner's repository on the GitHub website (you might need to refresh your browser).
+Take another look at the Owner's repository on the GitHub website (you might need to refresh your browser).
 You should be able to see the new commit made by the Collaborator.